alxhotel/angular-openvidu/src/openvidu-appearin/README.md

 ### i18n - Localizing labels and messages

+*By default the labels and messages are in English*

 The various text strings used by the component are provided through `OpenViduHangoutsIntl`.
 Localization of these messages can be done by providing a subclass with translated values in your application root module.

-*By default the message are in English*

 Here is an example for an Spanish locale: